 Relaxed or Natural

 It may take weeks or months before you notice a difference, but as long as you're practicing good hair care, your tresses will eventually get healthy again.
-Remember: minimize heat, use chemicals wisely (or not at all), stick to moisturizing products and treat your tresses with TLC.
+Remember: minimize heat, use chemicals wisely (or not at all), stick to moisturizing products, and treat your hair with TLC.
 You can get a handle on damaged, high porosity hair and grow healthier, medium to normal porosity hair this way—instead of living with breakage and frizz.